fyrox-book/fyrox-book.github.io/src/fyrox/beginning/data_management.md

 # }
 ```

-## Take & reserve
+## Take and Reserve

-Sometimes you may need to temporarily extract an object from a pool, do something with it and then put it back
+Sometimes you may want to temporarily extract an object from a pool, do something with it, and then put it back, yet not want
-while preserving handles to that object.
-There are three special methods for that:
+to break every handle to the object in the process.
+There are three methods for this:

-1) `take_reserve` + `try_take_reserve` - moves object out of the pool, but leaves the entry in "occupied" state.
-This function returns
-a tuple with two values `(Ticket<T>, T)`.
-The latter value is obviously your object, but the former is
-more interesting.
-It is a special wrapper over object index that allows you to return the object back.
-It is used
-in `put_back` method. **Caveat:** an attempt to borrow moved object in the pool will cause panic!
+1) `take_reserve` + `try_take_reserve` - moves an object out of the pool but leaves the entry in an occupied state.
+This function returns a tuple with two values `(Ticket<T>, T)`.
+The latter one being your object, and the former one being a wrapper over its index that allows you to return the object once you're done with it.
+This is called a ticket.
+Note that attempting to borrow a moved object will cause a panic!
-2) `put_back` - moves the object back in the pool using given ticket.
-Ticket says where to put the object in the
+2) `put_back` - moves the object back using the given ticket.
+The ticket contains information about where in the pool to return the object to.
-pool.
-3) `forget_ticket` - makes the entry of the pool vacant again.
-It is useful in situations when you've moved object
+3) `forget_ticket` - makes the pool entry vacant again.
+Useful in cases where you move an object
-out of the pool, but for some reason you don't want to return it back in pool, in this case you **must** call
+out of the pool, and then decide you won't return it.
+If this is the case, you **must** call
-this method, otherwise the corresponding entry will be unusable.
+this method, otherwise, the corresponding entry will remain unusable.

 Reservation example: